 It has two sections.
-One originates on vertebral bodies or T12-L4 and the other originates on the transverse processes of L1-L5.
+One originates on vertebral bodies or T12-L4, and the other originates on the transverse processes of L1-L5.
 Nerve roots from the lumbar vertebrae pass between these sections.
-They blend together and then blend with the iliacus before inserting on the femur.
+They blend together and then combine with the iliacus before inserting on the femur.

 Origin – Psoas major usually originates from two sections.
 The anterior bellies originate from the bodies and intervertebral discs of T12-L4.
 The posterior portion originates from the transverse processes of L1-L5.

-Insertion – Psoas major blends with the fibers of iliacus, crosses the pubic bone and inserts on the lesser trochanter of the femur.
+Insertion – Both sections of psoas major blend with the fibers of iliacus, and cross the pubic bone.
+This combined muscle inserts on the lesser trochanter of the femur.

 Function – Psoas major is primarily seen as a hip flexor but also flexes the trunk laterally.